CALL FOR SUBMISSIONS

 Trompe-lāÅil

-The Columbia Journal of Literary Criticism is seeking pitches and essays for its 2025 issue to be published in the spring.
-Writers should either be current undergraduates or recent graduates submitting undergraduate work.
+The Columbia Journal of Literary Criticism is seeking art submissions for its 2025 issue to be published in the spring.
+Art should act in conversation with the theme and will be placed throughout the issue–within and between written works of literary criticism.
+Writers should either be current undergraduates or recent graduates submitting undergraduate work.Ā

 Founded in 2002, CJLC acts as an interdisciplinary, undergraduate forum centered around literature, culture, and politics.
 The journal is published once a year and includes articles, reviews, interviews, and original artwork.
 CJLC attempts to examine the world around us in a way that is informed by academic thought but not subsumed by it.